 NATIONAL AND STATE PARKS

-Blue Ridge Parkway: While most of the Parkway in North Carolina remains closed, the National Park Service (NPS) has restored and reopened multiple sections including access to iconic areas such as Cherokee, Waterrock Knob, Graveyard Fields, the Linn Cove Viaduct, Grandfather Mountain and also the Blue Ridge Parkway Visitor Center and Folk Art Center.
-Please visit the NPS website and social media platforms @BlueRidgeNPS (on Facebook, X and Instgram) for more detail on open and closed sections and facilities.
+Blue Ridge Parkway: While most of the Parkway in North Carolina remains closed, the National Park Service (NPS) has restored and reopened some sections including access to iconic areas such as the Linn Cove Viaduct, Grandfather Mountain and also the Blue Ridge Parkway Visitor Center and Folk Art Center.
+Please visit the NPS website and social media platforms @BlueRidgeNPS (on Facebook, X and Instgram) for more detail on open and closed sections and facilities including seasonal restrictions due to winter weather.

-Great Smoky Mountains National Park: As areas within the Park reopen, check the Park's website for current road, facility, trail and backcountry updates.
+Great Smoky Mountains National Park: Check the Park's website for current road, facility, trail and backcountry updates.

-North Carolina State Parks: While four state parks in Western North Carolina (west of I-77) remain closed, nine including Crowders Mountain, Elk Knob, Gorges, Grandfather Mountain, Lake James, Lake Norman, New River, Rendezvous Mountain and Stone Mountain State Parks have at least partially reopened.
-Visit the NC State Parks website for additional updates including any limitations within the newly reopened parks.
+North Carolina State Parks: While Chimney Rock, Mount Mitchell and South Mountains remain closed, ten other state parks in Western North Carolina (west of I-77) have at least partially reopened including Crowders Mountain, Elk Knob, Gorges, Grandfather Mountain, Lake James, Lake Norman, Mount Jefferson, New River, Rendezvous Mountain and Stone Mountain State Parks have at least partially reopened.
+Visit the NC State Parks website for additional updates including any limitations within the reopened parks.

 Call Center & Welcome Centers